niuers/big_data/spark/spark.md

 ### Platform as a Service (PaaS)
 PaaS takes away from you the burden of installing and operating an Apache Spark cluster because this is provided as a service.
+Everything on PaaS is a service, ready to be consumed, and the operation of components is done by the cloud provider.

 ### Software as a Service (SaaS)